MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/what-are-the-wpp-extended-format-specification-strings-.md

 ---
-title: What are the WPP extended format specification strings
+title: What are the WPP Extended Format Specification Strings
 description: What are the WPP extended format specification strings ms.date: 01/27/2021
 ---